 LECOM strives to create a safe, supportive environment for its students and employees.
-To this end, LECOM has created several programs to ensure campus safety.
-LECOM facilities are well maintained, and security is given consistent attention to protect students, staff, and faculty.
+To this end, LECOM has systems and procedures in place to facilitate campus safety.
+LECOM facilities are well maintained, and security is given consistent attention to assist in the safety of - students, staff, and faculty.
 Generally, LECOM facilities are open from 6:00 a.m. to 12:00 a.m., Monday through Friday during academic sessions.
 Saturday, Sunday, and holiday facility hours are 8:00 a.m. to 12:00 a.m.
 Times may vary by location and during examination periods or special events.